epic1979/styleguide/objcpqaguide.md

 This is a quick list of conventions that are decribed in more detail further down in this guide or in the full [Objective-C Style Guide][objc].

-1. Type all arrays, dictionaries, and sets
+1. Type all arrays, dictionaries, and sets using [Lightweight Generics][generictyping]
 2. Remove everything that can be removed from the header file.
 This includes: protocol adherence, unnecessarily exposed properties and functions.
 Properties and functions should be defined with the most generic type possible.
 3. Naming
    1. _ before ivars.